-The questionnaires are obtained via two methods: the electronic questionnaire surveys submitted on-line by travellers who received an invitation card and the Air Exit Survey of Visitors to Canada completed on paper questionnaire by Statistics Canada interviewers at select Canadian airports.
+The questionnaires are obtained via two methods: the electronic questionnaire surveys submitted on-line by travellers who received an invitation card and the Air Exit Survey of Visitors to Canada completed on electronic tablets by Statistics Canada interviewers at select Canadian airports.
 Under certain circumstances paper questionnaires were used in 2017.
 Before 2017, only paper questionnaires were used.

 The electronic questionnaire is a sample survey where invitation cards are distributed only to part of the international traveller population.
 Canada Border Services officials hand out an invitation card to travel parties on entry or re-entry to Canada.
 The cards are distributed to residents of United States or overseas countries visiting Canada and Canadian residents returning from trips outside Canada.

 The recipients of the invitation card are asked to fill out the electronic questionnaire on-line after the trip is complete, using the web address provided on the card.